srdone/c-sharp-practice/README.md

 C# Practice

-Files in this repository are hand-copied from the book C# in depth, in order to make sure I understand the points he is illustrating with the code.
+Files in this repository are hand-copied from various books to help me better understand the code examples.

+Files in the following folders are my own code:
+ - Katas